coinbax/cbax-website/README.md

 ## Description

-A simple, elegant landing page for the CBAX initiative.
+A simple landing page for the CBAX initiative.

 ## Development